-Employment grants from a County Enterprise Board (CEB) or Local Development
+Employment grants from a Local Enterprise Office (LEO) or a Local

 If you qualify for the Back to Work Enterprise Allowance you can keep the following portion of your social welfare payment, including increases for a qualified adult and qualified children, for a maximum of 2 years:

-If your qualified adult finds employment this does not affect your BTWEA.
-However if your qualified adult claims another social welfare payment in their own right or takes up Community Employment your BTWEA payment will be reduced accordingly.
+If your qualified adult finds employment, this does not affect your BTWEA.
+However, if your qualified adult claims another social welfare payment in their own right, your BTWEA payment will be reduced accordingly.

 To apply for the Back to Work Enterprise Allowance, complete application form BTW 2.

-The Enterprise Officer or Jobs Case Officer will look at your business proposal and may discuss certain aspects of it with you.
-You must not take up self-employment until you have received written approval from the LDC or Department of Social Protection.
+The Case Officer will look at your business proposal and may discuss certain aspects of it with you.
+You may then be referred to your Local Development Company.
+You must not take up self-employment until you have received written approval from the DSP.

 The BTWEA is an administrative scheme.
 This means that you cannot appeal a

 decision to the Social Welfare Appeals Office.
-However you can ask the
+However, you can ask the DSP to